happyandslow/happyandslow.github.io/_posts/2025-04-25-incremental.md

 The semantic operators proposed are mostly similar to relational operators.
 Therefore, the idea of incremental view maintenance should transfer straightforwardly to this framework.

 Say I make the following modification to my `DATA_SOURCE` (a collection of papers):
-1. **Adding a new paper**: If the paper is close to the target topic in vector space (via `sem_index` and `sem_join`), then the insight generated (via `sem_map`) would be pushed to `sem_agg` for aggregation.
+1. <ins>Adding a new paper</ins>: If the paper is close to the target topic in vector space (via `sem_index` and `sem_join`), then the insight generated (via `sem_map`) would be pushed to `sem_agg` for aggregation.
 The paper mentions one technique for `sem_agg` is incrementally folding new input, which naturally supports incremental computation. *However, not all aggregation operations support incremental computation naturally, e.g., global ranking.*
-2. **Removing a paper** (or its expiration via TTL): If the removed paper wasn’t selected in the digest, this has no effect.
+2. <ins>Removing a paper</ins> (or its expiration via TTL): If the removed paper wasn’t selected in the digest, this has no effect.
 Otherwise, we must:
    - Maintain `sem_index` by removing the entry—this overlaps with [Maintaining incremental states on vector DB](#Maintaining-incremental-states-on-vector-DB).
    - Address the challenge of removing its contribution from `sem_agg`, which is hard if the aggregation is not invertible.
 One optimization is to maintain partial computational results in memory, e.g., tree-based aggregation allows partial reuse.